 What are eyebrow extensions?

 However you classify it, the treatment is a great way to avoid reapplying makeup onto your brows every day.
-It’s also a perfect gateway to microblading, as you have the chance to try out the filled in look without commiting for two years.
+It’s also a perfect gateway to microblading, as you have the chance to try out the filled in look without committing for 2 years.

 Who is a good candidate for eyebrow extensions?